dwerkjem/lab4rev2/docs/.source/design/pseudocode.rst

     but never to show their absence."

     -- Edsger W. Dijkstra [Dijkstra1970]_

+2. Learn more about the LGTM stack for observability

+  This does not directly contribute to the end goal but is a skill I would like to learn and am taking the opportunity to do so.

+3. Document most things very closely

 ..
 [Dijkstra1970] Dijkstra, Edsger W. *Notes on Structured Programming*.
    1970.